 III.
-Collective Bargaining and the Practice of Double Breasting living standards for employees.
+Collective Bargaining and the Practice of Double Breasting

+Employee respondents submitted that collective bargaining is a public good that gives employees a voice, contributes to economic vitality with higher wages, greater purchasing power, and better living standards for employees.
 Employee respondents advised the Committee of the important stabilizing effect collective bargaining has on the construction industry.
 It was submitted that collective bargaining induces employers to compete on a level playing field and to be more efficient and productive, instead of cutting wages, or engaging in unscrupulous business practices to lower costs.
 In addition, it was submitted by employee respondents that collective bargaining helps maintain a pool of skilled workers that employers can draw upon to meet the variable demands of the industry, and it allows the industry to replenish that pool through training and apprenticeship programs.
 Respondents noted that New Brunswick relies on the construction industry to provide the vast majority of apprenticeship training to young workers.
-Employee respondents also noted the high risk of injury in the construction industry and suggested that collective bargaining and a stabile industry leads to better health and safety programs, and less reliance on worker compensation systems.
+Employee respondents also noted the high risk of injury in the construction industry leads to better health and safety programs, and less reliance on worker compensation systems.